cFocusWeb/blanchette-website/content/shaker/nouveau-venu-parmi-les-restaurants-bars-de-quebec.en.md

 ---
 The Pyramide is now home to a new tartare and cocktail concept

-A fresh new wind comes to Sainte-Foy: SHAKER Kitchen & Mixology!
+A fresh new wind comes to Ste-Foy: SHAKER Kitchen & Mixology!
 In the former location of the mythical STAR BAR, the industrial chic styled restaurant-bar welcomes food lovers for daytime as well as nightime dining to discover a singular experience.

 Mixology has a starring role with a choice of some fifty cocktails including a dozen original creations.
 All these drinks are served in very on-trend Mason-style jars, in a choice of 2 and 4 oz alcoholic drinks.
 A selection or sweet or sour cocktails, for your enjoyment.